acmoudleysa/fluorescence-visualization-dash/README.md

 ### To do:
+The idea was to test the dashboard.
+Currently, I am focusing on minimizing the usage of `dbc` components and integrating native `dash, html, css`.
 1) User can upload the file using the upload button but need to add the functionality
 2) Could use docker
 3) Different wavelength selection for 1D and 2D spectrum.